Immigration Links for Current Students

 Register for classes

 IMPORTANT: Report to the ALP as soon as you arrive in New York!!!
 To report your arrival, please use our online Check-in system, Compass, found on our website.
 To check in, you will need your UNI and a password.
 The UNI will be provided to you by our Admissions Office after you are admitted to the program.
-Also, to complete your Check-in, please have your visa and immigration admission stamp ready.
+Also, to complete your arrival reporting, please have your visa and immigration admission stamp ready.
 You will need to upload those two documents to the system.
 If you do not report within 7 business days of arrival, our program will terminate your SEVIS record and you will be required to leave the program and the US.